SERVICES AGREEMENT MASTER TERMS AND CONDITIONS

 This Agreement shall be for a term as set forth elsewhere in the Agreement.
 If the Agreement does not designate a non-recurring term, the Agreement shall be automatically renewed for another fixed term of equal length, unless either party receives written notice from the other party of its desire to not renew this Agreement no less than thirty (30) days prior to expiration of the present term.

-Magna, at its sole option and without the need for prior notice to Client, may either terminate this Agreement and discontinue any performance hereunder or suspend its performance while keeping this Agreement otherwise in effect in the event that Client has failed to pay fees due under this Agreement for a period of no less than thirty (30) consecutive days.
-Magna shall provide Client with notice of the suspension or discontinuance of its performance, as the case may be, within a reasonable period of time thereafter.
+Magna, at its sole option, may either terminate this Agreement and discontinue any performance hereunder or suspend its performance while keeping this Agreement otherwise in effect in the event that Client has failed to pay fees due under this Agreement for a period of no less than thirty (30) consecutive days.
+Prior to taking such adverse action, however, Magna shall provide Client with written notice of its intent to take such adverse action and the amount of any delinquent fees then outstanding.
+Client shall have a period of fourteen (14) days following delivery of this notice during which it may remit the outstanding delinquent fees, and Magna shall not terminate this Agreement or suspend its performance hereunder until this period of ten (10) days has elapsed.
 Upon a failure by Client to perform any other obligations under this Agreement, or upon Client’s breach of the representations and warranties set forth in Section 8, Magna may, at its sole option, terminate this Agreement and discontinue any performance hereunder or suspend its performance while keeping this Agreement otherwise in effect if such breach is not cured in a manner deemed satisfactory by Magna, in its sole discretion, within ten (10) business days of receipt of written notice specifying the breach.
 Should Magna agree to suspend its performance while keeping this Agreement otherwise in effect, Magna shall receive an extension of the deadline for Magna’s own performance corresponding to the time during which Client remains in breach of this Agreement.
 Magna reserves the right to pursue all remedies available under this Agreement or by law in the event that Magna terminates this Agreement due to Client’s failure to perform its obligations hereunder.

 Upon termination or expiration of this Agreement for any reason, or upon suspension of Magna’s performance under this Agreement due to Client’s breach thereof, Client shall immediately pay the full amount of the total fees due under the Agreement, and, in the case of termination or expiration, Magna shall promptly tender all Client Content in its possession back to Client.
 Magna shall have no responsibility to notify any third-party providers of services, merchandise, or information regarding the termination or expiration of this Agreement or the suspension of Magna’s performance under this Agreement due to Client’s breach thereof, nor any responsibility for any consequences resulting from such action or lack of notification.